 • An imaging tests.
 A doctor may use ultrasound to assess your kidneys’ structure and size.

-HHD doctors will use these tests to help monitor if you have kidney disease and make sure home hemodialysis treatment plan will work correctly for you.
+HHD doctors will use these tests to help monitor if you have kidney disease, find the cause of kidney disease and design a home hemodialysis treatment plan that will work correctly for you.

 Avail an immediately kidney disease diagnosis with HHD.
 Get in touch with our experts, offering home hemodialysis and kidney diseases diagnosis to patients across UAE, KSA and other regions